Using the Calls API

 3. Post the Call to channel

 As a courtesy, post the Call to channel so the people in it know about the Call!
-Use chat.postMessage with a call block:
+Use the chat.postMessage method with a call block:

 "blocks": [